Get all the latest data for Ho Chi Minh City

 What is driving property prices up or down in Ho Chi Minh City as of 2026?

-As of early 2026, the top three factors driving property prices in Ho Chi Minh City are infrastructure becoming operational (especially Metro Line 1), constrained supply with a luxury-heavy product skew, and strong household formation supported by Vietnam's economic growth narrative.
+As of early 2026, the three biggest drivers of property prices in Ho Chi Minh City are new infrastructure becoming operational and shrinking effective travel times across the city, a structural shortage of affordable and mid-range supply, and a steady flow of household formation and upgrade buying backed by Vietnam's strong economic growth.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Ho Chi Minh City here.